 Long-term monitoring of macroinvertebrate, aquatic and riparian habitats, and water quality was initiated in 2015 in response to interest in better understanding the relationship between the ecological condition of Ebright Creek and development activities of Chestnut Lanes and the Crossings.
-The intent of this report is to document the baseline stream habitat conditions in Ebright Creek as the initial step of a 10-year monitoring and assessment of environmental conditions of Ebright Creek.
+The intent of this report is to document the stream habitat conditions in Ebright Creek as part of a 10-year monitoring and assessment of environmental conditions of the stream.